 I learnt to make this dish at Table & Apron, a restaurant I worked at in Malaysia.
 From day one at the restaurant, this dish fast became my ultimate comfort food, and I’m known to sneak in a few mouthfuls of it during those long kitchen services (all in the name of quality control of course).
 Despite being a restaurant-worthy dish though, all that is needed for the dish is 30 minutes and a few simple steps, making it very feasible for weekday dinners! —Yi Jun Loh

-mushrooms (I use and equal mix of shimeji, eryngii, and oyster mushrooms, but most other combinations are good too.)
+mushrooms (I use an equal mix of shimeji, eryngii, and oyster mushrooms, but most other combinations are good too)

 stalk of scallion, finely sliced

-- Bring a large pot of water to a rolling boil.
-Season aggressively with salt until it's nearly as salty as the sea, then add dried pasta.
+Bring a large pot of water to a rolling boil.
+Season generously with salt until it's nearly as salty as the sea, then add dried pasta.
 Cook the pasta until just under al dente (a minute less than on its package directions), then drain the pasta and set aside.